dereuromark/sandbox-docker/README.md

 which will start all containers.

-Then you can log in into main "sandbox" one using
+Then you can log in into main "sandbox" container using

     ./shell.sh